F-Stack/f-stack/dpdk/doc/guides/prog_guide/eventdev.rst

-This section will introduce the reader to the eventdev API, showing how to create and configure an eventdev and use it for a two-stage atomic pipeline with a single core for TX.
-The diagram below shows the final state of the application after this walk-through:
+This section will introduce the reader to the eventdev API, showing how to create and configure an eventdev and use it for a two-stage atomic pipeline with one core each for RX and TX.
+RX and TX cores are shown here for illustration, refer to Eventdev Adapter documentation for further details.
+The diagram below shows the final state of the application after this
+walk-through:

 .. _figure_eventdev-usage1: